THE DOVER WAR MEMORIAL PROJECT

 Gillman, E. E.

 Ernest Edward Gillman.
-He was a Fireman in the Merchant Navy, aboard the SS Maid of Orleans (London).
-He died on 26th June 1944, aged 41, and is commemorated on the Tower Hill Memorial, Panel 66.
-He was the husband of Beatrice Mary Gillman, of Harwich, Essex, and was born in Dover.
+Born in Dover on 4 March 1903, he was a Fireman in the Merchant Navy, aboard the S.S.
+Maid of Orleans (London).
+He died on 28 June 1944, aged 41, and is commemorated on the Tower Hill Memorial, Panel 66.

 Keith Gillman, in flying helmet, sent by Dean SumnerBattle of Britain clasp, courtesy Dean SumnerGillman, K. R.

-He converted to Hurricanes and on 21st December 1939 went to the No 11 Group Pool at St Athan in South Wales, and in November was made a reserve pilot for service in France.
-On 1st January 1940 he was however sent to RAF Manby in Lincolnshire, to attend an armament course.
-After completion, he was posted on 10th May 1940 to No 32 Squadron, Biggin Hill.
+He converted to Hurricanes and on 21 December 1939 went to the No 11 Group Pool at St Athan in South Wales, and in November was made a reserve pilot for service in France.
+On 1 January 1940 he was however sent to RAF Manby in Lincolnshire, to attend an armament course.
+After completion, he was posted on 10 May 1940 to No 32 Squadron, Biggin Hill

 restored Hurricane, image in public domain, source Wikipedia commons

-He flew his first operational sortie on 7th June 1940, when he took part in an escort of Bristol Blenheim bombers for an attack across the English Channel on the enemy aerodrome at Abbeville.
+He flew his first operational sortie on 7 June 1940, when he took part in an escort of Bristol Blenheim bombers for an attack across the English Channel on the enemy aerodrome at Abbeville

-War Ace dropped in by Spitfire to see mum - says readerOn 4th July Pilot Officer Gillman paid a surprise visit to his parents, Richard and Gladys Gillman.
-The tale published in a local newspaper on 14th November 1980, was that he landed his Spitfire in Lewisham Road, River.
-However, Pilot Officer Gillman flew Hawker Hurricanes, not Spitfires, and the factual Keith Gillman on Picture Post, from collection of Joyce Banksaccount is that during an evening patrol off Dungeness on 4th July 1940 his Hawker Hurricane N2724 was damaged when his squadron encountered Messerschmitt Me 109s.
+War Ace dropped in by Spitfire to see mum - says readerOn 4 July Pilot Officer Gillman paid a surprise visit to his parents.
+The tale published in a local newspaper on 14 November 1980, was that he landed his Spitfire in Lewisham Road, River.
+However, Pilot Officer Gillman flew Hawker Hurricanes, not Spitfires, and the factual Keith Gillman on Picture Post, from collection of Joyce Banksaccount is that during an evening patrol off Dungeness on 4 July 1940 his Hawker Hurricane N2724 was damaged when his squadron encountered Messerschmitt Me 109's.
 Pilot Officer Gillman force-landed at 19.00, some half an hour after take off, at RAF Hawkinge.
-It was then by road that he went to visit his parents in River, Dover.
+It was then by road that he went to visit his parents in River, Dover

 part of the Battle of Britain memorial, seated airman looking out to sea, by Simon Chambers